MicrosoftDocs/win32/desktop-src/DevNotes/sdbwritenulltag.md

 ---
-Description: Writes a NULL entry to the specified database. ms.assetid: 2a29389b-d4f6-4527-a429-c9459b095f2f
+description: Writes a NULL entry to the specified database. ms.assetid: 2a29389b-d4f6-4527-a429-c9459b095f2f
 title: SdbWriteNULLTag function
 ms.topic: reference